ntimonid/Population_Integrator/README.md

 # Population_Integrator
 A pipeline for the registration of bulk tract-tracing experiments on the mouse brain to a common coordinate framework, the integration of multiple registered experiments to the anatomical space defined by the framework and the extraction of summary statistics.
-The pipeline is part of an article currently accepted for publication in the Springer Neuroinformatics journal.
+The pipeline is part of an article published in the Springer Neuroinformatics journal.